What We're Doing

-The threats are relatively well studied.
-Road mortality, habitat loss nest predation and poaching for the pet trade are having the largest impact on turtle populations in general.
+The threats are relatively well known.
+Road mortality, habitat loss, nest predation and poaching for the pet trade are having the largest impact on turtle populations in general.
 Turtles often have to cross roads to find suitable nesting sites, which puts females at risk of being struck by vehicles.
-These females should lay eggs for decades to produce the next generation of turtles, and if they are killed the next generation will be reduced or even eliminated.
-The roadsides themselves often prove to be a nesting site of choice since they contain ideal gravelly shoulders, but this places both the females and babies in a dangerous high traffic area.
+These females should lay eggs for decades to produce the next generation of turtles, and if they are killed, the next generation will be reduced or even eliminated.
+The roadsides themselves often prove to be a nesting site of choice since they often contain gravelly shoulders, but this places both the females and young in a dangerous high traffic area.

-Habitat can be lost through normal changes in an aging ecosystem, but more prominently, the rapid rate of wetland loss due to urban expansion, cultivation and road construction is a primary concern.
+Habitat can be lost through normal changes in an aging ecosystem, but more often wetlands are lost to urban expansion, cultivation and road construction.

 How You Can Help

 Let us know if you see a turtle: